In this post I shall speak about the Qur’an as a book, and try to describe its effect on those who actually read it and ponder over its verses.

-If you ponder over the life of the first generation that embraced Islam, you will find that this generation was lagging far behind the other nations, they were sinking in darkness and ignorance, fornication was something natural and widely spread, so was drinking, usury, gambling, waylay, road robbery, polytheism, atheism, idolatry, burglary… you name it.
+If you ponder over the life of the first generation that embraced Islam, you will find that this generation was lagging far behind all other nations, they were sinking in darkness and ignorance, fornication was something natural and widely spread, so was drinking, usury, gambling, waylay, robbery, polytheism, atheism, idolatry… you name it.
 In short, their conditions were close to many nations on earth today.
 When the persons of this generation, men, women and even perceiving children received the Qur’an in the correct manner, when they listened to the verses of the Qur’an and pondered deeply over their meanings, those who were the worst of all nations changed.
 Within few years, the Qur’an raised from them a unique generation that jumped from its position at the tail of all nations to the head.
 Those who were ignorant and depraved turned into being the best of all monks in their piety and worship, the best of all knights in their chivalry and bravery, and the closest in their manners and conduct to the prophets.
 Stunned by the Qur’an’s effect on the first generations of Muslims, Sheikh Qurafy (1227-1285 A.D.) commented on this saying, “If the prophet had no other miracle but his companions, they would suffice in confirming his Prophethood.”

 Sir Muhammad Iqbal (1877-1938 A.D.), the famous philosopher and convert to Islam said: “The Qur’an is not just a book, it’s much more than that.
 When it enters the heart it changes the person, and if the person changes, the world changes.”

 The generation of the companions is enough as evidence on this.
-When they listened to the Qur’an, it attracted their hearts and minds to ponder over its meanings, and it produced this fast marvelous result in less than 40 years.
+When they listened to the Qur’an, its magnetic effect attracted their hearts and minds to ponder over its meanings, and it produced this fast marvelous result in less than 40 years.
 One very famous example is ‘Omar Ibn Al-Khattab; speaking about the story of his conversion, he said: “When I heard the Qur’an, my heart softened, I wept and Islam entered my heart.”
 [Recorded by Ibn-Hishām].

 However, it is important to notice that like no one can be affected by the sun’s light except those who are subjected to it.
 So is the case with the Qur’an, it doesn’t affect except those who read and ponder over its verses.
 Allah says in the Qur’an itself: